 Collaboration is key to free photoshoots

-Ask your model if they have any suggestions or input.
+Ask your model if they have any suggestions or input for your collaboration shoot.
 Neither of you is getting paid, so this needs to be a collaboration.
-Plus, they might have a great idea you never thought of.
+Plus, they might have a great idea you didn’t think of.

 Step 3 – book experienced models for photoshoots

-The great advantage of photographing an experienced model is that the shoot flows quickly.
-You spend less time directing and more time getting the shots, so you end up with more variety.
+The great advantage of photographing experienced models is that photoshoots flow quickly.
+You spend less time directing and more time getting the shots, so you get more variety from a photoshoot.

 Do experienced models work for free?

 Many experienced models will work on a TF or test basis, so you don’t necessarily have to pay.
-If you can show a good portfolio and have an interesting idea for a shoot that’ll provide them with photos to boost their portfolio, an experienced model might happily work with you for free.
+If you can show a good portfolio and have an interesting idea for a photoshoot that’ll provide them with photos to boost their portfolio, an experienced model might happily work with you for free.

 It all depends on what you both want from the shoot.

 How to work with experienced models

-The process is no different from when you book inexperienced, free models to ensure a successful photoshoot:
+Working with experienced models is no different from when you book inexperienced, free models.
+To ensure a successful photoshoot you need:

 By the time models have built up some experience, they’ve all had to deal with their fair share of MWACs, and they can spot them a mile off.
 Or they should be able to.
-So if you don’t present yourself in a professional and trustworthy manner, there’s no way they’ll agree to a photoshoot with you.
+So if you don’t present yourself in a professional and trustworthy manner, there’s no way experienced models will agree to a photoshoot with you.

 MWAC stands for Man With A Camera and while this term is derogatory, and not at all representative of the vast majority of photographers, it’s a lot nicer than the intention of some supposed “photographers” who are simply predators using a camera to get a model (male or female) on their own.

 It’s unfortunate, but remember that any photographer, male or female, approaching a model is a potential MWAC to them.

 Booking different types of models